South Bend

 This repeater can be used

-south from South Bend on Highway
+south from South Bend on

 Coverage extends

-west on Highway 105 to Tokeland, Grayland
+west along Highway 105 to Tokeland, Grayland

 throughout the Willapa

-Valley and on Highway
+Valley and along Highway

-to the eastern county line,
+to the eastern county line.

-and follows Highway 101
+Coverage follows Highway 101

-north beyond
+north to

 the Pacific/Grays Harbor County